pyrdm/pyrdm/docs/source/getting_started.rst

-A standard Python installation is required, as well as any additional Python modules that are listed in the README file under the “Dependencies” section.
+A standard Python installation is required, as well as any additional Python modules that are listed in the README file under the "Dependencies" section.
 PyRDM is designed to run on the Linux operating system.
-All development and testing takes place on the Ubuntu Precise (12.04) distribution.
+All development and testing takes place on the Ubuntu Trusty (14.04) distribution.

 Installation
 ------------